Shows

 Tickets

 Tickets generally become available 4-6 weeks prior to a show.
 You can purchase them here on our website or in person at Ricky Evans Gallery - 211 N. Howe St in Southport.
+To receive notice when Tickets go on sale, please join our mailing list by completing the form at the bottom of this page.

-Upon arrival, please check in at the counter immediately to the right just inside the lobby door.
-If you’ve purchased tickets online, you simply provide your name and the number of people in your party.
 If you’ve purchased paper tickets at Ricky Evans, you must present those at the counter.
 Unfortunately. if you do not have your paper tickets with you, you will not be allowed to see the show.

 Please note that all ticket sales are final and non-refundable.
 If you find that you are unable to use your tickets for the night intended, contact us and we will make every effort to assist you in changing to another night for the same show if there are seats available.